McPringle/komunumo/README.md

 ## About

-You are are community leader?
-Komunumo makes your life a lot easier!
-Eveything you need to run your community in one place, for free!
-Komunumo is an open source community management software which assists you in all tasks managing a community like a user group.
+You are are community leader? *Komunumo* makes your life a lot easier!
+Eveything you need to run your community in one place, for free! *Komunumo* is an open source community management software which assists you in all tasks managing a community like a user group or a meetup.

-With Komunumo you can manage your community members (including self-management), organize events (including registration), send out newsletters, manage your sponsors, and a lot more.
+With *Komunumo* you can manage your community members (including self-management), organize events (including registration), send out newsletters, manage your sponsors, and a lot more.

-We have set ourselves the goal of implementing all important [Meetup](https://www.meetup.com/) functions for communities in Komunumo.
+We have set ourselves the goal of implementing all important [Meetup](https://www.meetup.com/) functions for communities in *Komunumo*.
 We strive for full compatibility with the [Fediverse](https://en.wikipedia.org/wiki/Fediverse) to ensure smooth data exchange with [Mastodon](https://en.wikipedia.org/wiki/Mastodon_(social_network)), [Mobilizon](https://en.wikipedia.org/wiki/Mobilizon), and other services using the [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) protocol.

 ## Contributing